 MISSION STATEMENT FOR THE ENGLISH PROGRAM

-The English Program is designed to develop critical thinking, writing, and speaking skills and to acquaint students with the aesthetic and cultural values inherent in literature.
-The English program teachers the traditional canon of English and American literature and language (1) as a body of knowledge to be mastered, (2) as a means of reinforcing literature's aesthetic and cultural values, and (3) as a means of refining thinking, writing, and researching skills.
-The program has expanded its literature offerings beyond the conservative, traditional spectrum to included multicultural literature.
+The English Program is designed to develop critical thinking and writing skills and to acquaint students with the aesthetic and cultural values inherent in literature.
+The English program teaches the traditional cannon of global literature and languages, creative writing, and African American Studies as a body of knowledge to be mastered, as a means of reinforcing literature's aesthetic and cultural values, and as a means of refining thinking, writing, and researching skills.
+The program has expanded its course offerings beyond the traditional spectrum to include multicultural literature.

 OUR STUDENTS HAVE EXCELLED IN THE FOLLOWING ACADEMIC ACTIVITIES: